By Michael Lanza

 • If stashing it in an area with heavy human traffic, look around for a spot well off the trail and hidden from sight, in trees or bushes or behind a large rock, beyond where people are congregating or walking.
 If you’re in open terrain with little or no vegetation, you may have to walk farther off the trail to leave the pack hidden by a terrain feature out of sight of the trail.

 • Don’t leave any food inside the pack.
-In a park like Yosemite, where you’re required to carry a bear canister, anyway, remove the canister from your pack and hide it at least 50 feet from your pack.
+In a park like Yosemite, where you’re required to carry a bear canister, anyway, remove the canister from your pack and hide it at least 50 to 100 feet from your pack.
 I like to stick a bear canister in a depression in the ground, or in a slot between heavy rocks, where a bear can’t easily roll it far enough that I have trouble finding it.

 • If you’re not carrying a bear canister—which isn’t necessary or required everywhere—remove all food from the pack and either carry the food with you (if you have a daypack or some other means for carrying the food) or hang it in a stuff sack from a tree branch high enough to be beyond the reach of a bear on the ground; a food bag should also be hung far enough below the branch it’s on, and far enough from the trunk of the tree, to lie beyond the reach of a bear climbing the tree (which black bears do very well—especially Yosemite bears!).